weidagang/callbackless-js/README.md

 // then it's all set to work on promises. var squareSum$ = liftA(squareSum);

-// apply it to Promise<Int> the same way you apply it to Int var result$ = squareSum$(unit(2), unit(3));
+// apply it to Promise<Int> the same way you apply squareSum to Int var result$ = squareSum$(unit(2), unit(3));
 ```